Skip to content

 Sovereign Handbook

 Sovereign is a Hamilton-system board game about the founding of US public credit, plus a solo / digital adaptation that plays the same rules locally in a browser.
-This handbook covers what the game is, how to play, what the three opponent profiles do, and how the design got to v0.10.
+This handbook covers what the game is, how to play, what the three opponent profiles do, and how the design got to its current v1.5.0 beta.

 • Two artifacts, one design.
-A printable 34-sheet board game and a self-contained browser simulator — same rules.
+A printable 34-sheet board game (stable at v0.2) and a self-contained browser game (v1.5.0 beta) — same underlying rules.

 • Solo play with deterministic AI.
 Two scripted opponents.
 Same seed plus same human decisions = byte-identical ledger every time.

 • Three viable economic paths.
-Treasury / Finance dominates historically (59% of canonical wins at v0.10), Merchant / Infrastructure is the route economy (25%), Manufacturer / Industry is the late-game capacity build (16%).
+Measured live across CANONICAL × 100: Treasury / Finance is strongest at 48%, Merchant / Infrastructure is the route economy at 34%, Manufacturer / Industry is the capacity build at 18%.
+All three win meaningfully.

 • No network, no account, no cloud, no LLM.
 The full game lives in one HTML file.

-• Getting started — install, first run, file map.
+• Getting started — install, first run, the Swift-Start opening, file map.

-• How to play — the game loop, the board, the Acts of Congress, scoring.
+• How to play — the game loop, the board, the Acts, circuit victory, the Credit Spiral, and the new strategy layers.

-• Profiles — the three scripted opponent strategies in detail.
+• Profiles — the three scripted opponent strategies, their Special Actions and Visions, and the balance.

-• Reference — CLI flags, rules tables, save / load format, batch simulation.
+• Reference — CLI flags, rules tables, save / load format, batch simulation, the SPEED setting.

 • Security — threat model, data handling.